 I bought a refurbished Belkin Thunderbolt 2 Express Dock (F4U055) from eBay, a Thunderbolt 2 dock with a FireWire 800 port.
 It’s essential that you get model F4U055 specifically, as Belkin sold various Thunderbolt docks that come up when you search.
 The most confusing wrong model is the Thunderbolt 2 Express HD Dock (F4U085).
 This one exchanges the FireWire port for an HDMI port, making it quite unsuitable for our purposes.
 Closely examine the photos of the dock you’re buying and make sure it has the FireWire 800 port.

 When you buy the dock, you also need a Thunderbolt 2 cable to connect it.
-You can still buy these from Apple, but as you can imagine with their legacy products, they’re not cheap.
+You can still get official Apple cables, but as you can imagine with their legacy products, they’re not cheap.
 So I hope you still have one, or get one with your dock.
 Belkin also provides drivers on their F4U055 support page but I had better luck with drivers from the F4U085.

 If you have a computer with a USB-C (Thunderbolt 3) port, the Belkin F4U055 may still be your best bet.
 The OWC Thunderbolt 3 dock that Phase One recommends in KB 1843 has been replaced by a model without FireWire.
 The older OWC dock is very hard to find on eBay.
 But according to the same article, a Thunderbolt 2 dock with Apple’s USB-C to Thunderbolt 2 adapter will also work.